 Water Sample Fees

-- $20 per sample includes a sample bottle and test results; sample collected by an individual and brought to Mayville.
+- $25 per sample includes a sample bottle and analysis results - Sample collected and transported on ice by a public water supply operator.
 Fee will be collected before an empty sample bottle is given.

-- $40 per sample; sample collected and submitted by a representative of the Environmental Health Unit.
-Fee will be collected when the appointment is scheduled or may be collected at the appointment visit.
+- $55 per service request sample - Sample collected and submitted by Environmental Health Unit staff.
+Fee will be collected when the appointment is scheduled.

 If you have questions about sample collection and drop-off please view the Procedure for Collecting Potable Samples.